RDMLLC/RE-Data-Metrix/replit.md

 ## Future Tasks & Backlog

 This section tracks features, improvements, and fixes to be implemented in future sessions.

-### High Priority
-- **Homepage Video Auto-Start**: Make the homepage hero video auto-play when visitors land on the page
-  - **Context**: Video currently requires user interaction to start playing
-  - **Scope**: Add autoplay, muted, and loop attributes to video element for automatic playback

 ### Medium Priority
 - **BRRRR Analysis**: Full Buy-Rehab-Rent-Refinance-Repeat strategy modeling